omprakash1999mina/Rest-Api-s/README.md

 # Rest-Api-s
-For Setup the Project follow these changes------
+For Setup the Project follow these Steps------

 1 => setup the npm in your vs-code editor
 2 => run the command {  npm i }